microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_vm_extension_customscript_arm.md

     ![](../img/vm_extension_customscript/07.png)

 * You can also verify the custom script execution by connecting to the VMs and verifying that the operating system has been configured.
-    - For linux VM, use SSH to connect to your VM and checkout the message of the day, it was customized by the script so you should see a message like this:
+    - For the Linux VM, use SSH to connect to your VM and checkout the message of the day, it was customized by the script so you should see a message like this:

     ![](../img/vm_extension_customscript/08.png)

-    - For the Windows VM, use RDP to connect to your VM and verify that the applications have been installed in this case: Microsoft Edge, 7zip and Visual Studio Code.
+    - For the Windows VM, use RDP to connect to your VM and verify that the additional software has been installed: Microsoft Edge, 7zip and Visual Studio Code.

     ![](../img/vm_extension_customscript/09.png)